Taking your RMD

 Before you get started

-The Internal Revenue Service (IRS) requires you begin taking money annually from your traditional, SIMPLE and SEP individual retirement accounts (IRAs) when you reach age 73.
-For some retirement accounts, including 403(b)s, you must generally begin taking RMDs when you reach age 73 or the year in which you retire, if later.
+The Internal Revenue Service (IRS) requires you to begin taking money annually from your traditional, SIMPLE, SEP and SARSEP IRAs when you reach age 73.
+For some retirement accounts, including 403(b)s, you must generally begin taking required minimum distributions (RMDs) when you reach age 73 or the year in which you retire, if later.

 Things to consider